 For the most part, if you have good access to fresh skein, that is without a doubt the bait of choice.
 Soft beads in larger sizes like 12mm do also work, but fresh skein either river cured or brine cured in bright red coloring takes the cake.

-The setup is pretty simple, but you are going to need a float rod with enough backbone to handle 20lb+ kings such as the Iridia Float Rod.
-Reel selection can range from spinning outfits, baitcasters such as the Shimano Corvalus 400, or the ultimate float fishing reel..the centerpin.
+The setup is pretty simple, but you are going to need a float rod with enough backbone to handle 20lb+ kings such as the HD Skein Cane Centerpin Float Rod.
+Reel selection can range from spinning outfits, baitcasters, or the ultimate float fishing reel..the centerpin.
 If you go with a centerpin (which we highly recommend) look for a 5.5" diameter reel that allows you to put line back on the reel the quickest due to the larger arbor.
 There are advantages to each of those choices, most comes down to personal preference, but by far the centerpin reel is the ultimate float fishing reel to maximize your effectiveness and experience of fighting a king under a float fishing setup.

 You can also go a couple of different ways on mainlines.
-Some do prefer a 30lb braid mainline, while others like to go with the stretch and shock absorption of Blood Run Tackle Floating Mono Mainline, with the nod going straight at the 23lb floating mono mainline.
+Some do prefer up to a 65lb braid mainline, while others like to go with the stretch and shock absorption of mono with the nod going straight at the 23lb floating mono mainline or even 28lb floating mono mainline.

 The number one preferred hook options for float fishing for chinook salmon by far and away is the Skeena Hook from Blood Run Tackle.
-It has a slight reverse eye perfect for snell or egg loop knots to hold your skein, and a slight reverse bend for better hook sets on hard mouthed kings.
+It has a slight reverse eye perfect for snell or egg loop knots to hold your skein chunk, and a slight reverse bend for better hook sets on hard mouthed kings.
 90% of the time you will be using either a 3/0, 2/0 or 1/0 size Skeena Hook.
+Size of skein chunk is VERY important...some days kings have a preference for larger or smaller size chunks.

 When rigging up your bait, there are two primary options.
-First, chunk cured skein wrapped into your egg loop is going to be an obvious choice.
+First, chunk cured skein wrapped into your egg loop knot is going to be an obvious choice.
 It is quick, easy (and messy!) but always a great place to start.
-Another option is to take a skein chunk and wrap it into a spawn sac to create a golfball size hunk of skein.
+Another option is to take a skein chunk and wrap it into a spawn sac (using red or pink netting material) to create a golfball size hunk of skein.

 For some reason, as noted by our guides, the round compact shape sometimes seems to hold scent better and longer, and gives the option of wrapping in different colored netting to add some flair.
 Chartreuse and Pink sac material get the nod here.